isomerpages/mlaw-ccpit/_speakers-and-moderators/0-opening-ceremony.md

     <div class="col">
     <p>
 <b>Mr Luo Dongchuan <br>
-    Deputy Secretary of Fujian Provincial Party Committee and Secretary of the Politics and Law Committee of the Communist Party of China (CPC) Fujian Provincial Committee <br> <br> </b>
+    Deputy Secretary of Fujian Provincial Committee of the Communist Party of China (CPC), Secretary of the Politics and Legal Affairs Committee of the CPC Fujian Provincial Committee<br> <br> </b>
       </p>
     </div>
   </div>